HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/maintaining-data-collectors.rst

 |events|

-To receive email notifications if any of these alarm events trigger simply add the All location to your watched assets.
+To receive email notifications if any of these alarm events trigger, simply add the All location to your watched assets.

 ========================
 Updating Data Collectors